I’ve noticed that specific terms get thrown around a lot when talking about jet skis that many people might not know.

 Also called Cruise Assist, Speed limiter Mode, Speed Regulator, and Speed Control Mode.

 It works just like you think it does but is a little different from your car.

 The difference with jet ski cruise control is that you need to hold the throttle in to keep moving.

 You set the speed you want to cruise on a jet ski, but you must hold the throttle in, or it won’t work.
-I know this sounds like it defeats the whole point, but they do this for the “just in case” you fall off the jet ski it won’t keep going.
-The good news is that the throttles on jet skis are easy to hold all the way in, so it’s not a problem.
+I know this sounds like it defeats the whole point, but they do this for the “just in case” you fall off the watercraft, it won’t keep going.
+The good news is that the throttles are easy to hold all the way in, so it’s not a problem.

 You also adjust the speeds you cruise at by pushing buttons on the handlebars.

-Slow speed mode or No Wake Mode is cruise control but with a max speed of 5mph.
+Slow speed mode, 5MPh mode, or No Wake Mode is cruise control but with a max speed of 5mph.